Data + AI systems for real workflows

 2. 02 Property graph Claim, Event, Doctor, Hospital, Diagnosis, Receipt, BillingItem, BreakdownItem, AmountFeature

-3. 03 Review workflow Risk paths, medical necessity, policy checks, and case-level summaries
+3. 03 Review workflow Risk paths, related entities, and amount anomalies (graph queries)

 Graph first because FWA risk often appears in relationships, not a single field.